My name is Liz and WordStamped is my blog about building a WordPress blog from scratch using a builder. I've worked with WordPress since 2008.

 The Genesis Framework

-Genesis became my framework of choice for the following 7 years until 2019.
-We developed a number of useful Genesis-related WordPress plugins to make the job of site building easier.
+Genesis became my preferred framework for the following 7 years until 2019.
+Russell (my husband) developed a number of useful Genesis-related WordPress plugins to make the job of working with Genesis easier.
 For example, Genesis Dambuster was one of ours.
-It is no longer maintained because there is no longer any need for it in WordPress' new incarnation.
+It's no longer maintained because with the new generation of site builders, it is not required.

-After Gutenberg had been released by Automattic I realised that themes would eventually become irrelevant.
-Building sites based on themes is incompatible with Gutenberg and its ambitions to perform whole site editing.
-With all of this in mind, I looked around for a builder that would eliminate the need for a theme and suit someone (me) who disliked page builders.
+With all of this in mind, I looked around for a builder that would eliminate the need for a theme and suit someone like me, who at the time disliked all contemporary page builders.